Gastonrey1/hybrid-cre-protocol/README.md

 σ must be generated outside the AI’s computational jurisdiction.

-The signature must originate from an out-of-band channel:
+The signature must originate from an out-of-band channel: Hardware cryptographic token.

-Hardware cryptographic token

 Air-gapped signer

-External sovereignty device
+External sovereignty device Technical Module
-Technical Module

 Implementation is provided in:

 sovereignty_layer.py
 If the AI can generate σ, sovereignty collapses.

 ---

 ## 🎯 Purpose of this Repository